These paleo pumpkin dessert bites are a perfect ‘real food’ alternative to store bought treats. Halloween doesn’t have to mean GMO corn syrup candy!

 - 1/4 cup grass-fed gelatin (where to buy)

-- 1/2 tsp. cinnamon
+- 1/2 teaspoon cinnamon

-- 1/4 tsp. vanilla extract
+- 1/4 teaspoon vanilla extract

-FYI: if you taste your recipe at this point, you’ll be shocked at how sweet it tastes but trust me, it completely mellows when it sets.
-Gelatin, rich in protein, also mutes flavors, particularly sweetness, so it’s necessary to overcompensate.
+- Add your pumpkin puree, vanilla extract, spices, and gelatin.
+Mix with an immersion blender.
+(You can also mix manually with a spoon, but you may need to put it back in the saucepan for all the gelatin to dissolve.)
+FYI: if you taste your recipe at this point, you’ll be shocked at how sweet it tastes.
+Trust me, it completely mellows when it sets.
+Gelatin, rich in protein, also mutes flavors, particularly sweetness, so it’s necessary to overcompensate when cooking.

-How about YOU?
+How About YOU?